 Now, imagine creating a tool from scratch that does everything described above?
 The project would be immense, long, expensive, and likely experience the unfortunate issues and delays too many software projects experience unless you have the right team and leadership running the software project.

 It’s analogous to building your own ERP (Enterprise Resource Planning) system.
 We talk with a lot of manufacturing companies, and out of the hundreds I can think of only 3 companies that have a custom ERP system, all of which are now being replaced; two because they are old and inflexible, and one because the company truly is unique and no other system did what they needed.

 There are a lot of ERP systems to select from and many of them provide virtually the same features and benefits because the needs of manufacturers are often very similar.

 This same principle applies to IoT software platforms.
 IoT is about pulling data from sensors on equipment, moving that data over the internet, adding other valuable data to it, and converting it to valuable information.
-This means the needs for different companies are often very similar.
-Additionally, at a high level the components of systems are frequently the same.
+This means the needs of different companies are often very similar.
+Additionally, at a high level, the components of systems are frequently the same.

 Which System to Use?

 We are believers in choosing the platform that best fits your needs.
 We provide IoT solutions using either or both the Microsoft Azure IoT platform and the PTC ThingWorx suite of IoT products.